Schuemi/c64-go/README.md

 and put the BIOS files in /roms/c64/bios.
 You need the files "1541 ROM", "Basic ROM", "Char ROM" and "Kernal ROM". (without a pint between the name and "ROM").
 For example you could get these files, if you download the Windows version of Frodo here: https://frodo.cebix.net/.

 Your root folder to browse for games will be /roms/c64/.
 You can have subfolders in /roms/c64/.

+Currently only .d64 files can be loaded.

 In /odroid/data/c64 you can save keymapping files if you wish.
 The default keymapping is:
 ```